What is responsible travel?

 Ecovolunteering

-Solidarity Tourism
+Solidarity tourism

-Community Tourism
+Community tourism

-Participatory Tourism
+Participatory tourism

-Slow Tourism
+Slow tourism

-Humanitarian Travel
+Humanitarian travel

-It’s combining travel with donating your time to help structures on the other side of the world.
-Or agrotourism...
+This is combining travel with giving your time to help organizations on the other side of the world.
+Or even agro-tourism...
 The possibilities for traveling differently are endless!
-Thai girls playing with water

-The Costa Rica, Galapagos as well as Nicaragua are references in terms of alternative tourism.
-But in reality, it's possible to travel differently all around the world!
-You need to be creative and create your own tailor-made trip: why not organize a responsible trek in Nepal or participate in elephant protection in Asia?
-These off-the-beaten-path trips allow you to discover grandiose landscapes while having a clear conscience.
-Don’t hesitate any longer and ask our local agencies for the most beautiful trips.
-You will need to dare step off the beaten path and become true world travelers eager to make an impact through your actions.
+You have to be creative and create your own tailor-made trip: why not organize a responsible trek in Nepal, or even participate in the protection of elephants in Asia?
+These off-the-beaten-path trips allow you to discover magnificent landscapes while having a clear conscience.
+Don't hesitate any longer and ask our local agencies for the most beautiful trips.
+You will have to dare to get off the beaten track and become true world travelers, eager to have an impact through your actions.